Here at Busy Bees, we have been supporting children and families with toilet training for more than 40 years!

 If your child enjoys singing, share songs and rhymes while they are sitting on the potty.
 You could also sing songs about going to the toilet for example "wee, wee, wee, on the potty, when you need a wee, then you need to wash your hands, so they're nice and clean!" to the tune of 'Row, row, row your boat' or "I need a poo, I need a poo, on the potty, on the potty, then I wipe my bottom, then I wipe my bottom, and wash my hands, wash my hands" to the tune of 'I hear thunder'.

-Busy Bees parents can access more great activities to share with their child to support the toilet training journey on UP (upatbusybees.co.uk), our own innovative early years learning platform.
+Busy Bees parents can access more great activities to share with their child to support the toilet training journey on the Busy Bees App!

 Approximately 8 million disposable nappies are thrown away each day in the UK.